‘The Grinch’ Directors Explain Why It Was Time For A Remake Of The 1966 Holiday Classic

 Cheney explained that taking “a very small book” and turning it into a 3D animated feature film meant researching other Seuss properties for reference in order to “build out the world” of the Whoville residents, and then fill in their stories as needed.

 The original cartoon feature was animated by Theodore Geisel (Dr. Seuss himself) and starred Boris Karloff as the narrator and voice of the Grinch.
-The theme song “You’re a Mean One, Mister Grinch” was performed by Thurl Ravenscroft, aka Kellogg’s Sugar Frosted Flakes pitchman, Tony the Tiger.
+The theme song “You’re a Mean One, Mister Grinch” was performed by Thurl Ravenscroft, a.k.a.
+Kellogg’s Sugar Frosted Flakes pitchman, Tony the Tiger.

-In 2000, a live-action version of the story directed by Ron Howard and starring Jim Carrey snagged big ticket sales but received mixed reviews as it was compared to the 1966 classic.
+In 2000, a live-action version of the story, directed by Ron Howard and starring Jim Carrey, snagged big ticket sales but received mixed reviews as it was compared to the 1966 classic.

 The Grinch is in theaters now.
 You can watch a trailer for the movie below.